What is Margin Debt?

 - Interest is being charged on the borrowed amount, and accrued interestAccrued InterestAccrued Interest is the unsettled interest amount which is either earned by the company or which is payable by the company within the same accounting period. will be paid by the investor as loan balance.

 - The interest rate must be lower than the stock growth rate for the investor to earn some profit or at least equal to avoid possible losses.

 #3 – Maintenance Margin

-- Unfortunately, the stock value falls to $1000, were $1000.
-So, ideally, the value of equity has reduced to 10%, in this situation the investor gets a margin call to maintain the 25% equity requirement or sell off some portion of the equity.
+- Unfortunately, the stock value falls to $1000.
+So, ideally, the value of equity has reduced to 10%.
+In this situation, the investor gets a margin call to maintain the 25% equity requirement or sell off some portion of the equity.

 Example of Margin Debt

-- Not only in buying shares but margin debt can also be used to borrow security for short selling.
+- Not only buying shares, but margin debt can also be used to borrow security for short selling.

-- As more investors invest in the stock market it will lead to increase liquidity in the economy and boost up different sectors in the country since they will enjoy a high market capitalization.
+- As more investors invest in the stock market Stock MarketStock Market works on the basic principle of matching supply and demand through an auction process where investors are willing to pay a certain amount for an asset, and they are willing to sell off something they have at a specific price., it will lead to increase liquidity in the economy and boost up different sectors in the country since they will enjoy a high market capitalization.

-- Since the broker’s money is used for investment there is a possibility that if the stock goes down alarm bell starts to ring for the broker to maintain the margin requirement.
+- Since the broker’s money is used for investment, there is a possibility that if the stock goes down, the alarm bell starts to ring for the broker to maintain the margin requirement.